dae-han/disaster_tweet_map/README.md

 To improve this model,
 - try checking out the percentage of unseen words in the test dataset.
-- try different lemmatization and stemming to reduce the percentage of unseen word.
+- try different lemmatization and stemming to reduce the percentage of unseen word in the test set.

 ![alt text](https://github.com/dae-han/disaster_tweet_map/blob/master/graphs/Multinomial_nb_roc_auc%20curve.png "naive bayes roc curve")